TRANSLATING

 Breakout Tracks:

-Sir Peter Donnelly and Ben Porebski
+Speakers: Professor Sir Peter Donnelly FRS FMedSci and Ben Porebski

 2. Clinical Translation: From Biological Insights to First-in-Human Studies

-Sarah Blagden and Susan Hill
+Speakers: Professor Sarah Blagden and Susan Hill

 3. Biotech Career Trajectory & Talent Pathways